vpavasovcase/agents/emanuel/prompt.md

 # Set a default command
 CMD ["/bin/bash"]
 ```
 # Instructions
 - the app will be run from cli.
 - make it in one python file if possible
 - use MCP servers for the tools where appropriate
 - when planning the app, YOU MUST consult PydanticAI docs at https://ai.pydantic.dev/ and all the other docs mentioned in the prompt. don't use your training data, use the current docs.
 - think about the workflow in this prompt and see if it makes sense and if you can improve it.
-- keep going until the job is completed.
-- if you are unsure about something, don't halucinate, resarch it online first and if you can't find the answer, ask me.
-- plan thouroghly before any tool call, and reflect on the result after.